How to visit Cornwall on a budget

 The annual family holiday is often considered a luxury, but in reality it doesn’t have to cost the earth.
 We have so many spectacular destinations on our doorstep, and while many of us dream of staying at the Ritz, there are still plenty of affordable accommodation options across the country, which will help you create just as many unforgettable memories.

 Cornwall is one of the most popular holiday locations in the UK, and this comes as no surprise due to its countless attractions and wealth of things to do.
-It’s also an incredibly attractive area, which provides the perfect excuse to get back to basics by setting up a tent and making the most of the surroundings.
+It’s also an incredibly attractive area, which provides the perfect excuse to grab a last-minute caravan holiday in Cornwall or to get back to basics by setting up a tent and making the most of the surroundings.

 Accommodation doesn’t have to break the bank